uds-se/fuzzingbook/docs/notebooks/README.md

 #### How can I contribute?

 Again, we're glad you're here!
+We are happy to accept

+* **Code fixes and improvements.**  Please place any code under the MIT license such that we can easily include it.
+* **Additional text, chapters, and notebooks** on specialized topics.
+We plan to set up a special folder for third-party contributions.

 See our [Guide for Authors](Guide_for_Authors.ipynb) for instructions on coding and writing.